Purple-Pay/purple-protocol/README.md

 message should be a URL-encoded UTF-8 string that describes the details of the transfer request.

 This may contain item details, order details, acknowledgement of transaction completion for additional context.
-Collapse
-message.txt
-3 KB
 This parameter is decoded and shown to the user by the wallet for additional context vis-a-vis the recipient/merchant

-### Message

-message should be a URL-encoded UTF-8 string that describes the details of the transfer request.

-This may contain item details, order details, acknowledgement of transaction completion for additional context.

 ### Chain Id